MicrosoftEdge/WebView2Feedback/specs/AreBrowserAcceleratorKeysEnabled.md

 ```
 [uuid(9aab8652-d89f-408d-8b2c-1ade3ab51d6d), object, pointer_default(unique)]
 interface ICoreWebView2Settings2 : ICoreWebView2Settings {
-    /// When this setting is set to false, it disables all accelerator keys
+    /// When this setting is set to FALSE, it disables all accelerator keys
     /// that access features specific to the browser, including but not limited to:
     ///  - Ctrl-F and F3 for Find on Page
     ///  - Ctrl-P for Print